noctuid/dotfiles/README.md

 See the README in the remap folder for more info.

-## Flashcard Script
-I've made a simple cli flashcard script with zsh completion.
-I'm probably going to trash this in favour with something like org-drill or something else like anki.

-See
-`scripts/bin/flashcards`
-`terminal/.zsh/completion/_flashcards`

 ## Create a Modal Interface For Programs That Don't Support Rebinding
 I've pretty much abandoned software that doesn't support modality and prefix bindings, but this may be useful for users of such software.

 There are many programs that have extensive keyboard shortcuts that could potentially be useful if their default bindings weren't oriented towards masochists.
 For some programs, the few available shortcuts can still be massively useful when implemented in vim-like modes (e.g. Libre Office).
+It is worth noting that this isn't that great of an approach.
+For example, a better solution exists at least for Libre Office (see [vibreoffice](https://github.com/seanyeh/vibreoffice)).
+Hopefully embedded vim/neovim will replace vim emulation for text editing though.

 Solution: Rebind keys to fake the existing keyboard shortcuts